RADI-model/Radi.jl/README.md

 # This sets things up and runs the model from initial constant conditions:
 include("Radi.jl")

-# Now save the results in the main scope:
+# Now save the results dictionary in the main scope, for convenience:
 results = Radi.results;

+# Access the different variables:
+results[:savetimes]  # time of savepoints in years results[:depths]  # model depths in m
+results[:dO2]  # dissolved oxygen (rows = depths, columns = savetimes)
+# and so on.

-# Do a new run starting at the previous endpoint (overwrites previous results):
+# Do a new run starting at the previous endpoint (overwrites previous dictionary):
 results = Radi.again(results)

 # Save the new set of results as a .mat file in /results/: